jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/scVelo_blog/RNAvelocity.md

 # RNA velocity
 <br>
 RNA velocity is a computational framework that allows inference of the future state of individual cells in single-cell RNAseq experiments.
-While RNAseq data provides a static snapshot of RNA transcription, it reveals little about dynamic processes that occur during development, but also in response to stimuli.
-Addressing this challenge, La Manno and collaborators (2018) [1] introduced RNA velocity, leveragin the observation that nascent (unspliced) RNA exhibits different dynamics compared to mature (spliced) RNA.
-Based on the analysis of the ratio of spliced and non-spliced RNA, the direction of a cell state transition is predicted in the high-dimension gene expression space, offering insights into cellular trajectories.<br><br>
+While RNAseq data provides a static snapshot of RNA transcription, it reveals little about dynamic processes that occur during development, or in response to stimuli.
+Addressing this challenge, La Manno and collaborators (2018) [1] introduced RNA velocity, leveraging the observation that nascent (unspliced) RNA exhibits different dynamics compared to mature (spliced) RNA.
+Based on the analysis of the ratio of spliced and unspliced RNA, the direction of a cell state transition is predicted in the high-dimension gene expression space, offering insights into cellular trajectories.<br><br>
 At its core, RNA velocity models transcription activity using splicing kinetics equations, assuming steady state or dynamical models.
 However, such models can seem abstract.
 Here is a simpler analogy: Imagine observing a UMAP plot as a dynamic movie where cells move from one state to another over time.
 In this context, RNA velocity predicts those transitions.
 However, RNA velocity does not measure transcription directly but instead leverages comparison of unspliced and spliced RNA to make inferences.
 <br><br>
-Unspliced molecules represent RNA that is being made; the higher this proportion the more active the transcription of a particular type of gene.
+Unspliced molecules represent RNA that is being made; the higher this proportion the more active the transcription of particular types of genes.
 The steady state RNA (spliced) represents the pool of RNA already synthesized.
 Based on the first, the magnitude of the second can be calculated, and transitions can be predicted accordingly.
 A useful analogy is motion in physics, the steady state levels of RNA correspond to a cell’s current position, while nascent (unspliced) RNA reflects its acceleration.
 With these two components, RNA velocity calculates a cell’s future position (state) at time t + 1.
 <br><br>
 As it should be obvious, this method has multiple applications in diverse research areas, including: